Have you ever noticed the powerful effect of all scents on your emotions and mood?

-Frankincense EO is considered the true star of the essential oils.
+Frankincense EO (derived from the resin of the Boswellia tree) is considered the true star of essential oils.
 It treats skin conditions, nervousness, depression, and anxiety.

-It’s known for its comforting properties and is useful for visualizing, improving your spiritual connection, and helping overcome stress and despair.
+It’s known for its comforting properties and is useful for visualizing, improving your spiritual connection, and helping overcome stress and overthinking.

-In my experience, Frankincense EO is a very effective sedative that induces mental peace, relaxation, and satisfaction and relieves anger, anxiety, and stress.
+In my experience, Frankincense EO (which has a sweet, woody aroma) is a very effective sedative that induces mental peace, relaxation, and satisfaction and relieves anger, anxiety, and stress.

 3. Sweet Orange Oil

-According to a study published on PubMed.com, Sweet Orange Oil has been found to have anxiety-inhibiting effects in humans, supporting its common use as a tranquilizer by aromatherapists.
+According to one human study, Sweet Orange Oil has been found to have anxiety-inhibiting effects in humans, supporting its common use as a tranquilizer by aromatherapists.

 1. Rose (Rosa damascena)